Press Release - digiNEB.eu kicks off!

-Digital solutions are essential to achieve the ambitious objectives of the New European Bauhaus (NEB), and digiNEB.eu provides the dedicated ecosystem for selecting and adopting such solutions.
+Digital solutions are essential to achieve the ambitious objectives of the New European Bauhaus (NEB) and digiNEB.eu provides a dedicated ecosystem for selecting and adopting such solutions.

-digiNEB.eu is an initiative funded by the European Commission under the Digital Europe Programme (DEP) and it kicked off its2-year journey this 3rd & 4th October 2022.
-It aims to foster digital solutions that are results of European research, thereby boosting the growing New European Bauhaus (NEB) movement. digiNEB.eu bridges the digital R&I and NEB communities and raises awareness around EU digital solutions for all NEB actors, establishing a pan-European digital ecosystem.
+digiNEB.eu is an initiative funded by the European Commission under the Digital Europe Programme (DEP), and it kicked off its 2-year journey this 3rd and 4th of October 2022.
+It aims to foster digital solutions resulting from European research, thereby boosting the growing New European Bauhaus (NEB) movement. digiNEB.eu bridges the digital R&I and NEB communities and raises awareness around EU digital solutions for all NEB actors, establishing a pan-European digital ecosystem.
 With its lean action plan, digiNEB.eu enables Europe’s Green Deal ambition in designing and building greener and more inclusive living spaces for a better quality of life.

 Digitalisation is at the core of NEB development

-The adoption of new digital technologies, including - but not limiting to - Artificial Intelligence, Blockchain, High Performance Computing, IoT, and other innovative digital solutions and services, offer the unprecedented opportunity of building local digital twins, data platforms, and data spaces for climate-neutral communities.
-The local digital infrastructures help share data in secure environments where single points of access facilitate knowledge acquisition for citizens, communities and cities.
+The adoption of new digital technologies, including - but not limited to - Artificial Intelligence, Blockchain, High-Performance Computing, IoT, and other innovative digital solutions and services, offers the unprecedented opportunity of building local digital twins, data platforms, and data spaces for climate-neutral communities.
+The local digital infrastructures help share data in secure environments where single access points facilitate knowledge acquisition for citizens, communities and cities.